marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/arrays-of-variable-length.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: variable-length arrays, arrays of variable length, VLAs

 .. _variable-length:

-.. index:: variable-length arrays

-.. index:: arrays of variable length

-.. index:: VLAs

 Arrays of Variable Length
 *************************